ShanaScogin/BayesPostEst/README.md

 This package is in the beginning stages.
 We hope to be up and running within the next few months.
 Please check back for more.

 # Contact
-Please contact sscogin@nd.edu if you encounter any bugs or have questions or comments about the package.
-Feel to also check out [Johannes Karreth's website](http://www.jkarreth.net/index.html) for more resources on Bayesian analysis.
+Please contact sscogin@nd.edu if you encounter any bugs with the package or have any comments.
+Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net/index.html) for more resources on Bayesian analysis.